 - This can be annoying and seems like input from one cell is now in a mirror state in multiple cells.

-- To resolve this, we need to remove the grouping of the sheets, and after then the Mirroring will Stop.
+- To resolve this, we need to remove the grouping of the sheets, and after that, the Mirroring will Stop.

 - To ungroup a set group of sheets in Excel, right-click on any sheet in the grouped sheets.